Depp threw bottles 'like grenades': Heard - Shepparton News

 Depp threw bottles ‘like grenades’: HeardBy AAP Newswire

-The actress, who accuses the 57-year-old Pirates of the Caribbean star of physical abuse on at least 14 occasions, was questioned about an incident in Australia in March 2015 when she says she was subjected to a three-day hostage ordeal.
+Actor Heard, who accuses the 57-year-old Pirates of the Caribbean star of physical abuse on at least 14 occasions, was questioned about an incident in Australia in March 2015.

-Depp says the tip of his finger was severed during an argument when Heard, 34, threw a large vodka bottle which struck his hand.
+Depp has told the court the tip of his finger was severed during an argument when Heard, 34, threw a vodka bottle which struck his hand.

-"I only threw things to escape Johnny when he was beating me up," she said on Wednesday.
+"I only threw things to escape Johnny when he was beating me up," Heard said on Wednesday.

-She said she had taken a bottle from Depp from which he was drinking and smashed it on the floor, prompting a furious response from him.
-He picked up bottles and began to throw them.
+She said she had taken a bottle from Depp from which he was drinking and smashed it on the floor, saying "it snapped something in him" leading him to hurl about 30 bottles at her.

 "He picked them up and started using them like grenades or bombs ... throwing one after another in my direction."